LaylaMeower/LaylaMeower/_posts/2024-11-28-joinfedivri.md

 Yes, I did, but here's some context:
 * WhatsApp and Discord are used for messaging.
 * Telegram is mostly used for, let's call it, *alternative* news sources, and borderline illegal stuff (as usual for Telegram).
-* Facebook is a more personal social network, and it's only used by Millennials and Boomers anyway.
+* Facebook is a more personal social network, and it's 'only' used by Millennials and Boomers anyway.
 * TikTok and Instagram have a widely different content form.
 * And yes, a lot of people are on BlueSky.
 But, *we'll natively support [ATProto](https://atproto.com)*, the protocol BlueSky is based on, *in addition* to ActivityPub.